Godsfavor/hri_group/README.md

 # BlueROV2 Unity Connection - Real Robot

-Quick guide to connect Unity to your actual BlueROV2.
+This was done solely by Godsfavour Ugwu-Gabriel for Team2 Quick guide to connect Unity to your actual BlueROV2.

 ## What You Need Running